 3. Work on improving your credit score

-Canstar has an in-depth article an how you can improve your credit score, to help get you started.
+Canstar has an in-depth article on how you can improve your credit score, to help get you started.

 4. Start saving

-What other products can you get with bad credit?
+What other products can you get with a poor credit score?

-If you’re having trouble applying for a credit card or if you decide that applying for credit is not in your best interest, there are alternatives out there that can help you meet your financial goals.
+If you’re having trouble being approved for a credit card or if you decide that applying for credit is not in your best interest, there are alternatives out there that may help you meet your financial goals.
 These products include:

 - Debit cards, which can be a good way to avoid debt all-together by only allowing you to spend money you already have

-- Prepaid credit cards – cards that come with funds pre-loaded and don’t charge interest
+- Prepaid cards – cards that come with funds pre-loaded and don’t charge interest